uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 ### Items Pages (Lost Items, Add Item, Lost Items Admin)

-Upon logging in with a department admin account, UHM Lost and Found provides two pages to add new items, and to edit or remove current items from a Lost Items page.
+Upon logging in with a department admin account, UHM Lost and Found provides additional pages for adding new items, and another to edit or remove current items from a lost items page.

 The Lost Items page will show all the current lost items in the database and their associated locations, the approximate times the items were lost, and the item descriptions.

 ![](img/lost-items-admin-M1.png)

-The Lost Items Admin page allows departments to edit pre-existing lost items.
+The Lost Items Admin page allows departments to edit or remove pre-existing lost items.

 ![](img/edit-item-page.png)